leetcode-python-java/leetcode-python-java/en/3001-4000/unorganized.md

 ## Others
 * Find all the prime numbers within 1000000.

+## Solutions which need a perfection
+- 583 https://leetcode.cn/problems/delete-operation-for-two-strings/ would be better use https://leetcode.cn/problems/delete-operation-for-two-strings/submissions/597725071/ as the first option.

 ## Skipped problems/solutions
 - 704 Binary Search Algorithm
 - 27 Fast and Slow Pointers